 Make sure the pad you intend to take with you provides adequate insulation - you will need to know the 'R-Value' of the pad (you can read up on this topic here).
 Fortunately, as of January 2020, all sleeping pad manufacturers will test sleeping pads for R-Value according to the new ASTM Standard.
 More about that soon.
 One specific pad recommendation: the Ultralight Air Mat is available in size XS, which will reach down to approximately knee level when you sleep.
 Put your backpack underneath your lower legs to complete your sleeping space.

 Alcohol stoves are the choice of ultralight backpackers – they weigh very little, work every time, and the fuel is readily available.
 If you opt for titanium for cookware, bear in mind that this metal conducts heat poorly, so you can end up with a hot-spot (and possibly burned food).
 It might be well-worth checking out the X-Pot/Kettle – granted, it is a few grams heavier than some ultralight pots, but its broad aluminum base is great for real cooking from a gentle simmer to full-on boil.
 And – it collapses down to take up minimal space in your pack.

 Food is around 1 kilo / 2.2lbs per day – shed that excess packaging at home, and pack one Ziploc® bag’s worth of food per day.
 All the food should be packed in a lightweight sack (perhaps an Ultra-Sil® Dry Sack) in your pack which doubles as a bear/critter bag at night – be very cautious of snagging it on branches.

 Take the same ’10 essentials’ kit referred to in the ‘Week-long backpacking’ blog – including fire starting material, sunscreen, a first aid kit and, yes a map (in a TPU Guide Map Case) and compass – packed in an UltraSil® Dry Sack to keep the items dry and organized.
 Find out more about what to pack in our Guide to the Ultimate First Aid Kit.

 You’ll need to layer and have one ‘dry’ set and one ‘wet’ set of clothes, and carry gloves and an insulated hat for evenings/sudden weather changes during the day.
 All of these garments should be packed in a couple of UltraSil® Dry Sacks – keeping order in your pack is almost as important as keeping things dry.

-– Weight is very important when you’re backpacking.
+Weight is very important when you’re backpacking.
 But – so is understanding the function and limitations of lightweight equipment (this is not necessarily apparent from reading online backpacking reviews and forums).

-– Not all lightweight gear is created equal and ‘high tech’ does not mean ‘indestructible’ – Sea to Summit manufactures to the highest possible standards using the best materials we can source, but this does not mean the products will survive improper use.
+Not all lightweight gear is created equal and ‘high tech’ does not mean ‘indestructible’ – Sea to Summit manufactures to the highest possible standards using the best materials we can source, but this does not mean the products will survive improper use.
 For instance – some of the Ask Baz team have used UltraSil® Dry Sacks inside their packs for almost 10 years, but we’ve heard of them being destroyed in an environment for which they were never intended in 20 minutes.

-– Just because a thing is lighter, doesn’t make it better.
+Just because a thing is lighter, doesn’t make it better.
 This is the nugget contained in those questions above in point two about ‘how weatherproof’ and ‘how durable’.
 Some aspects of performance can be measured – if you’re not familiar with terms such as R-Value, hydrostatic head (in mm), tensile strength (in kg) moisture vapor permeability (in g/m²/24h) or fill power (in cu in), you might want to find a specialist store where people can provide this information to you.
 Or, of course, you could ask your mate Baz.